Table of Contents

 bbox = Geometry(f.features[0].geometry).envelope

-Update the WebMap Item with the new Extent
+Update the Map Object (or WebMap Item) with the new Extent

 property in the WebMap definition